Five reasons to invest in an ISA this tax year

 The higher-rate income tax threshold and the personal allowance are set to be frozen until 2026.
 So, more people may find themselves in a higher tax bracket, e.g. if their wages increase.
 And potentially pay more tax on savings and investments held outside of an ISA if their allowances don’t cover their income or gains.

-If your investments grow, generate more income or the dividend and/or savings allowances are cut, you could face tax on your savings far sooner.
+If your investments grow or generate more income, you could face tax on your savings far sooner.

 And taxes could always rise even if your income doesn’t.